Skip to main content Skip to footer

 - Super-priority application - £2208

-Immigration Health Surcharge
+Immigration Skills Surcharge

 The Immigration Skills Charge is not payable where the worker being sponsored:

-The Immigration Skills Charge is payable at the point of assigning a Certificate of Sponsorship.
+The Immigration Skills Charge was payable at the point of assigning a Certificate of Sponsorship.
 The amount to be paid depends on the size of the sponsor and the length of visa in question.

 Period Small or charitable sponsors Medium or large sponsors